Subjunctive or Indicative?

 For detailed info on French subjunctive conjugations and usage, see my subjunctive lesson.

-If you have suggestions for essential verbs or expressions I should add, please let me know by posting a comment.
+If you have suggestions for essential verbs or expressions I should add, please let me know.

 La Renaissance